 Normally, the eye constantly bathes itself in tears.
 By producing tears at a slow and steady rate, the eye stays moist and comfortable.
 The eye uses two different methods to produce tears.
 It can make tears at a slow, steady rate to maintain normal eye lubrication.
 It can also produce a lot of tears in response to eye irritation or emotion.
 When a foreign body or dryness irritates the eye, or when a person cries, excessive tearing occurs.
 It may not sound logical that dry eye would cause excess tearing, but think of it as the eye’s response to discomfort.
 If the tears responsible for maintaining lubrication do not keep the eye wet enough, the eye becomes irritated.
 Eye irritation prompts the lacrimal gland to release a large volume of tears, overwhelming the tear drainage system.
 These excess tears then overflow from your eye.

-Hormonal changes are a main cause of dry eye syndrome, causing changes in tear production.
+Hormonal changes are the main cause of dry eye syndrome, causing changes in tear production.
 The hormonal changes associated with menopause are one of the main reasons why women are most often affected by dry eye.
 Conditions that affect the lacrimal gland or its ducts, including autoimmune diseases like lupus and rheumatoid arthritis, can lead to decreased tear secretion and dry eye.
 Tear secretion also may be reduced by certain conditions that decrease corneal sensation.
 Diseases such as diabetes and herpes zoster are associated with decreased corneal sensation.
 Long-term contact lens wear and surgery that involves making incisions in or removing tissue from the cornea (such as LASIK), can also reduce tear production.
 People who are sensitive to certain climates such as windy, dry air or to environmental factors like cigarette smoke or air conditioning may develop dry eye when they are exposed to these conditions.
 Because people who work long hours at a computer are less likely to blink often, they are more susceptible to getting dry eye than people who do not spend a lot of time in front of a computer monitor or other electronic screen.

 A wide variety of common medications, both prescription and over-the-counter, can cause dry eye by reducing tear secretion.
 Be sure to tell your ophthalmologist about all the medications you are taking, especially if you are using: